MrGKanev/mrgkanev.eu/content/tools/_index.md

 | Monitor 1       | `HP Z22i`                                                  | "Isn't this fun?"                                                   |
 | Monitor 2       | `Acer K242HL`                                              | "Isn't this fun?"                                                   |

 PS.
 When you build a system its good to have mostly the same hardware if you will have more than one part.
-Everything on this system is bouth with a budget in mind so its not 100% the best value for the buck or 100% compatable with each other.
+Everything on this system is bough with a budget in mind so its not 100% the best value for the buck or 100% compatible with each other.

 My Technical Stack